psychonaute/hola_proxy_list/README.md

 ## Using with middlewares

-If your client doesn't support proxy authorization or doesn't support HTTPS proxies, you may need to use some middleware like haproxy which connects to TLS and injects `Proxy-Authorization` header.
+If your client doesn't support proxy authorization or doesn't support HTTPS proxies, you may need to use some middleware like haproxy which is capable to TLS proxy upstream and inject `Proxy-Authorization` header.
 In this case it might be useful to have `Proxy-Authorization` header exported along with other proxy data in list. `hola-proxy-list` can do it for you:

 ```
 $ ./hola-proxy-list.py -c se -A